 Cunningham Hill Infants have designed a curriculum around our belief that all children are unique and should be provided with opportunities to become happy, well-rounded and independent life-long learners, who are ready for the next step in their lives.
 Through careful planning of necessary skills, we are able to ensure that our children make positive progression as they move through the school.

-We teach the national curriculum to all children based on the latest programmes of study, this is the new Curriculum 2014.
-This is by directly involving the children in planning their learning.
-We ensure it is an interesting, relevant and balanced curriculum.
+We teach the national curriculum to all children based on the latest programmes of study through an interesting, relevant and balanced curriculum.
 We give them:

 - Opportunities for speaking and listening

 - A range of teaching styles.

 - Visitors from a wide range of backgrounds and occupations.

 - History off the page and other curriculum-linked trips.

 - Focus curriculum weeks e.g. poetry, music, art.

 - A mix of formal and practical activities.

 We get satisfaction from providing an enriched, relevant curriculum for all children.
 We are proud of our children’s independence and learning skills.
 For more information about our curriculum and ways you can support at home, please contact your child’s teacher or click on the link below to view the national curriculum in full.